zilfire/zilkit/packages/core-theme/docs/web/README.md

 **Available Components:**

-- `Button` - Styled button with variants
+- `Button` - Styled button with variants and link support
 - `ButtonGroup` - Group of buttons with spacing
 - `Link` - Navigation link component
-- `Section` - Layout section with spacing
+- `Section` - Layout section with spacing and background
 - `Container` - Content width container
+- `Image` - Optimized image component with Sanity integration
 - `ImageSection` - Section with background image

 [→ Learn more about Components](./components.md)